5 Common Signs and Symptoms of Iron Deficiency

 For me, prevention is always better than a cure.
 If you’ve had your iron and ferritin levels checked in the past and they were low, there’s a good chance that it’s something that you need to monitor proactively.

-There’s a lot you can do diet-wise to increase the amount of iron you’re consuming and improve your body’s ability to absorb and use iron (foods rich in Vitamin C are going to be your friend here).
+There’s a lot you can do diet-wise to increase the amount of iron you’re consuming and improve your body’s ability to absorb and use iron (foods rich in Vitamin C will be your friend here).

 But, it might not be enough to keep your body’s iron levels where they need to be, and an iron supplement can make all the difference.
 First, there’s the peace of mind that comes with taking a daily supplement, and second, there are the obvious vitamin benefits of regular deposits of bioavailable iron that your body can use to top up your levels.